Ferber Method Sleep Training: How It Works

 Nights 1-3: The first three nights of the Ferber Method are the same in terms of time interval:

 • Perform your bedtime routine as usual and put your baby down sleepy but awake.
 That means they’re very tired but not yet asleep.
+Make sure to feed your baby before beginning the routine.

 • Leave the room.

-• Leave the room and reset the timer.
-Repeat this process until your baby falls asleep.
-If they wake up again later in the night, repeat the same process as necessary using the same interval.
+• If they wake up again later in the night, repeat the same process as necessary using the same interval.

 Nights 4 and Beyond:

-• On the fourth night of sleep training with Ferber Method, add two minutes to the “fussy timer” and wait that length of time before entering the room to reassure your baby (still for less than 1-minute).
+• On the fourth night of sleep training with Ferber, add two minutes to your timer and wait that length of time before entering the room to reassure your baby (still for less than 1-minute).
+For example, if you waited 3 minutes on the first 3 nights, you’ll wait 5 minutes on night 4.

 • Then, on night 5, you add another 2 minutes; on night 6, you add another 2 minutes, and so on…